-It sucks to have to say/state all of this, but here it is:
+It stinks to have to state all of this, but for the record:

 In modern photography, Usage Rights and Digital Usage Rights is a big, guarded business and some of the only protection photographers have in place for their work.
 Under current copyright laws, the copyright of any photography remains with the photographer unless specifically agreed upon.
 Thus the photographer retains all rights to photos taken of properties.

 For real estate I gladly license/approve the use of my images to the listing agent of the property at the time the photo is taken.
 The license of use is extended to the agent for the amount of time that the property is for sale.
 Thus, by current industry standards photographs taken by me should not be used for any purpose other than the marketing of the property listing unless agreed upon.
 By general rule, agents must obtain permission to use the image(s) for any other medium (marketing of agent's services, calendars, etc).